neondatabase/website/content/docs/manage/projects.md

 2. On the Neon **Dashboard**, select **Settings**.
 3. Select **IP Allow**.
     ![IP Allow configuration](/docs/manage/ip_allow.png)
 4. Specify the IP addresses you want to permit.
+Separate multiple entries with commas.
 5. Optionally, select **Apply to primary branch only** to apply the allowlist to your project's [primary branch](/docs/manage/branches#primary-branch) only.
 5. Click **Apply changes**.